spree-contrib/spree_avatax_official/README.md

 <img width="1053" alt="Zrzut ekranu 2019-10-16 o 12 25 26" src="https://user-images.githubusercontent.com/581569/66911077-17be4800-f010-11e9-89e0-e1982dd84e25.png">

+### Configure Spree Stock Locations

+In order for extension to be able to calculate the taxes, you need to set your stock locations addresses properly.
+To do so, in Spree admin panel, go to `Configurations -> Stock Locations` and edit addresses of all Stock Locations  visible on the list.

 ### Configure Avalara AvaTax

 Once connected, you configure additional settings.